-If I had to write an artist bio I would simply say: I like to share what I see.
-I am an amateur poet, photographer, blogger and transmedia journalist.
-I started my art adventure in an old fashioned photo studio in my parents’ attic in Poland.
+I started my adventure with creativity in an old-fashioned photo studio in my parents’ attic in Poland.
 My dad gave me a Practica camera and sent me out to use up a roll of film.
-I remember the magic of the black & white picture emerging on photo paper.
-I also remember him sitting down with me and talking me through the major mistakes in composition, light, action set up and the “why” of each photo.
-I enjoyed learning and so I learned from my own mistakes in the very same manner.
+I remember the chemistry and magic of the black & white picture emerging on photo paper in his darkroom.
+I also remember him sitting down with me and talking me through the mistakes in composition, light, action set up and the “why” of each photo.
+I enjoyed learning during that one lesson and later learned from my own mistakes in the very same manner.
 As a student, I upgraded to a Nikon camera.
 As an adult, I moved to a more professional and versatile Canon environment.

-I was always a prominent writer.
+I was always a prolific writer.
 I wrote small novels and shelves of journals in my primary school.
-Later, in my secondary education, I moved to Gothic Literature and wrote a lot of gothic short stories.
-I experimented with writing in English as soon as I picked up the language from TV.
-I graduated in Polish, English and German which expanded my writing toolkit significantly.
-However, I found English most fluent and most expressive for my writing.
+Later, in my secondary education, I moved to Gothic Literature and wrote many short stories.
+I experimented with writing in English – I found it most expressive for my writing goals.
+I graduated in Polish, English and German, significantly expanding my writing toolkit.
+Later, I also learned fluent Hungarian.

-During my university years, I have considered moving to photography studies.
+During my university years, I considered a professional photography career for a while.
 I worked on a commission for the Central European University.
-My image was used on the cover of their publication, however, the second one was not suitable.
-I simply could not force myself to follow the brief despite a rewarding fee.
-I decided to keep my art as a unique form of my freedom and the expression of my worldview.
-I spend hours in gigs and art events donating my photo work to the organisers, enjoying the process of capturing live performances – as long as I had the freedom of how my work was delivered.
+My image was used on the cover of their publication.
+However, the second commissioned work was deemed unsuitable and too abstract.
+I could not force myself to follow the restricting brief, even despite a rewarding fee.
+At that point, I decided to keep my artistic activities free from monetary rewards.
+I spent hours at gigs and art events donating my photo work to the organisers, enjoying the process of capturing live performances – as long as I had the artistic freedom of work delivery.

-As my publisher once said: “We only happen to be writers” – I create when I really feel I have something to say or something to share.
+As my poetry publisher once said: “We only happen to be writers.”
+I create when I need to speak up and have something meaningful to say.

 2004 June – “Too Poor To Move, Too Poor To Stay” (front cover)